lloyd99901/RapidMessageCast/SECURITY.md

 ## Supported Versions

+Due to the fact that RMC uses other tools (msg.exe and psexec.exe) to message computers, security updates for the RMC program itself will be rare.
-Right now, this project is in development with no released binary yet, but security updates will be applied to the following versions:
+Right now, this project is in development with no released binary yet, but updates (including security updates) will be applied to the following versions:

 | Version    | Supported          |
 | -------    | ------------------ |